Required Licenses

 Training Certifications

-- Certified Real Estate Preparation Specialist (CREPS): This certification requires completing a training program covering best practices in real estate preparation and passing a final exam.
+- Certified Real Estate Preparation Specialist (CREPS): Requires coursework in real estate preparation services and passing a final exam.

 Local Business Permits

-- Zoning Permit: Ensure that your business location complies with local zoning laws.
-This may involve filling out an application and paying a fee to your local zoning board.
+- Zoning Permit: Ensure your business complies with local zoning laws; may require an application and review by the local planning department.

-- Sign Permit: If you plan to display a sign for your business, you may need a sign permit.
-The requirements typically include submitting a sign design and location plan to the local municipality.
+- Sign Permit: If you plan to display signage for your business, you may need a permit detailing size, location, and design.

-- Health and Safety Permit: Depending on your service offerings, a health and safety permit may be required, particularly if you deal with any hazardous materials.
-This often involves inspections and compliance with local health regulations.
+- Health and Safety Permit: Depending on the services offered, a health and safety inspection may be required to ensure compliance with local regulations.